julkuhn/DysRegNet_package/README.md

 The inputs of the  package are the following Pandas DataFrame objects:

 - expression_data  - Gene expression matrix in the format: patients as rows (first column - patients/samples ids), and genes as columns.
-- GRN - Gene Regulatory Network (GRN) with two columns in the following order ['TF', 'target'].
+- GRN - either a String with the origin tissue of the expression_data (possible options:"breast", "lung") or a Gene Regulatory Network (GRN) with two columns in the following order ['TF', 'target'].
-- meta -  Metadata with the first column containing patients/samples ids and other columns for the condition and the covariates.

-The patients id or samples ids must be the same in the "expression_data" and  "meta".
-Additionally, gene names or ids must match the ones in the "GRN" DataFrame.

-In the condition column of the meta DataFrame, the control samples should be encoded as 0 and case samples as 1.

-The gene regulatory network should be provided by the user.
+The gene regulatory network can be provided by the user.
 You can either use an experimental validated GRN or learn it from control samples.
 We recommend using software like [arboreto](https://github.com/aertslab/arboreto) since you can use its output directly to DysRegNet.
+If less than 3 control samples a provided, DysRegNet will use the default GRN with already available models for the specified tissue, otherwise it will only take the similar models into account.

 ## Parameters
 Additionally, you can provide the following parameters:

+- meta -  Metadata with the first column containing patients/samples ids and other columns for the condition and the covariates.
+The metadata is necessary when providing a own GRN.

 - conCol: Column name for the condition in the meta DataFrame.

 - CatCov: List of categorical variable names.
 They should match the name of their columns in the meta Dataframe.